We want to ensure that you can receive your vaccination in a way that works best for you.

-Additional support is available to ensure people who need it can receive their COVID-19 vaccines in a way that works best for them.
+Additional support is available to ensure people can receive their COVID-19 vaccine in a way that works best for them.

 If you or someone you care for needs extra support you can request support with transportation or, if you are homebound, to receive the vaccine in your home.

-- Fraser Health and non-Fraser Health service providers can request vaccination be provided to their clients in a care facility (e.g. assisted living facilities and long-term care homes) or other locations (e.g. First Nations communities, sheltered and unsheltered populations).
+Fraser Health and non-Fraser Health service providers can request vaccination be provided to their clients in a care facility (such as assisted living facilities and long-term care homes) or other locations (such as First Nations communities as well as sheltered and unsheltered populations).

-Please see below for details on each of the above options.
+Please see below for details on each option.

-Attend one of our existing community vaccine clinics with additional supports arranged ahead of time:
+Attend one of our community vaccine clinics with additional supports arranged ahead of time

 If the person requiring vaccination is able to be transported, we recommend they visit a community clinic as this will be the fastest way for them to receive their vaccine.

 Whether someone needs transportation, requires a private room or has a fear of needles, we will work with them to arrange support and accommodations to ensure vaccination is accessible and comfortable.

 Examples of special support/arrangements that can be made include:

 - organizing transportation